 Granting a real estate power of attorney to an agent gives them the power to manage your real estate transactions only.

-OH Real Estate POA Download Options:
+Ohio Real Estate Power of Attorney Download Options:

 In the list of powers in the downloaded document, sign only against the real-estate-related powers you wish to transfer.
 The powers you do not sign against will not be transferred to your agent.

 How to Get Power of Attorney in Ohio

 Chapter 1337 of the Ohio Revised Code governs powers of attorney in the state of Ohio.
 All forms provided on this page are compliant with this section of the Ohio Revised Code.